Windower/docs/_pages/addons/gearswap.md

 gs reload
 ```

-Reloads the current user file.
+Unloads the current user file and loads the appropriate one based on your current Job(s) (Like how it loads files automatically when you change main jobs).

 ### export
 ```